-Witness Umesh Pal killing: One accused gunned down in encounter by UP police | Law-Order
+Witness Umesh Pal killing: One accused gunned down in encounter by UP Police | Law-Order

 - India

-Uttar Pradesh police on Monday gunned down one of the accused in the sensational February 24 killing of a prime witness in the 2005 murder case of then BSP MLA Raju Pal in an encounter here.
+Uttar Pradesh Police on Monday gunned down one of the accused in the sensational February 24 killing of a prime witness in 2005 murder case of then BSP MLA Raju Pal in an encounter here, officials said.

+Police claimed that they retaliated when the accused opened fire at them.
+A police officer was injured during the encounter, they said.

 Deputy Commissioner of Police Navendu Kumar told PTI that Arbaaz, who was the driver of the white SUV used by the assailants to attack witness Umesh Pal, was surrounded by police teams following an intelligence input.

-He opened fire on the police and was injured in the ensuing encounter in Nehru Park under Dhoomanganj police station at around 3 pm, Kumar said.
+He opened fire at the police and was injured in the ensuing encounter in Nehru Park under Dhoomanganj police station at around 3 pm, Kumar said.

 He was taken to hospital where doctors declared him dead, the officer said.